qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 parameter of the curve and cannot be reduced without lowering the forgery cost below acceptable bounds.

-A receiver SHALL verify both signatures before acting on a manifest.
+A receiver SHALL verify the whole-manifest signature before storing or serving a manifest; a failed manifest signature aborts processing of the entire chunk.
+A failed per-entry signature does not remove the entry from stored state (which must stay byte-identical to what the host signed, so it can be served onward, Section 8.8); it withholds the entry from the *trusted* set, so the entry is stored and served but not used for routing until a valid profile resolves it.

-A failed manifest signature aborts processing of the entire chunk;
+Manifest synchronization (Section 10.8) is served by intermediate nodes, not only origins — untrusted relays of the origin's signed state.
+An intermediate serving a `MANIFEST_DELTA` cannot forge
-a failed entry signature aborts processing of the affected entry only.
+state: the origin's signature covers the resulting entry set, `flags`, and `to_version`, so a lying or buggy server can at most force the requester to fetch a full manifest (Section 8.6).
+The per-record `record_version` and per-entry `profile_version` annotations are unsigned hints; a wrong `profile_version` causes at most a spurious profile fetch (self-correcting — the fetched profile carries its own authenticated version) or a suppressed one (a stale display name, never stale key material, since a user's multikey is immutable under its 8-byte ID).
+A `MANIFEST_REQUEST` is a small message that can elicit a large response, so serving is rate-limited per neighbour (Section 10.8).

 ### 13.3.
 Future Work